 Mr and Mrs Filmer were a very kind people who lived in a semi-detached house near the university (sorry I can’t remember the name of the street).
 I was their only lodger and they took a parental interest in me.
 Mr Filmer was a pleasant slightly overweight commercial traveller of some sort.
 He returned home each evening, sat by the fire and devoured numerous novels.
 He was also a Mason and attended regular lodge meetings.
 I must confess Mrs Filmer and I once had a peep into his special bag and inspected his apron and various masonic gadgets!
 Mrs Filmer was a very pleasant lady who chain-smoked and had a very bad cough.
 But I was happy at the Filmers and could work without being pursued; I remained there until 1953 when I moved to Leeds.

 Other aspects of Manchester University life included the work in lectures, the hundreds of hours in the anatomy department, trips to the Manchester central library to work, good friendships with many of the students, and rag days.
 I remember the main examinations were all held in the large Whitworth Hall.
 Towards the end of the preclinical years in Manchester my father’s health.
 I had done well in the preclinical exams and Manchester had provisionally arranged for me to transfer to the medical course.
-Fortunately the universities agreed for me to transfer to Leeds medical School for clinical studies so I could live at home in Harrogate to support my mother during fathers last months.
-This was good of all concerned and I was even awarded a Senior City Scholarship in my Manchester exam results which helped financially.
-I transferred to Leeds in the autumn term of 1952 and father died in harrogate in May 1953.
+Fortunately, the universities agreed for me to transfer to Leeds Medical School for clinical studies, so I could live at home in Harrogate to support my mother during fathers last months.
+This was good for all concerned and I was even awarded a Senior City Scholarship on my Manchester exam results which helped financially.
+I transferred to Leeds in the autumn term of 1952 and my father died in Harrogate in May 1953.

 Leeds University 1953-1956

-The course was interesting and comprised lectures, clinical ward and outpatient teaching.
-It was exciting to at last be spending more time in the Infirmary.
+The Leeds clinical course was interesting and comprised lectures, clinical ward rounds and outpatient teaching.
+It was exciting to, at last, be spending more time in the General Infirmary.

-Learning the basics of history taking and physical examination were one of the major tasks and were considered to be more important than they appear to be these days.
-In fact one young doctor writing recently in the BMJ suggested they were now superseded by modern investigative techniques.
+Learning the basics of history-taking and physical examination were one of the major tasks and were considered to be more important then than they appear to be these days.
+In fact, one young doctor writing recently in the British Medical Journal suggested these skills were now superseded by modern investigative techniques.
 He ignored the fact that not everyone works in a large hospital with modern facilities.
 I have written more on this subject elsewhere in this website.

-In addition to the lectures on pathology, pharmacology, medicine and surgery, the many ward and outpatient teachings usually involved either a ward round with a more senior doctor but not always a consultant or attendance at a consultant’s outpatients.
-Most of the clinical consultants at the Leeds General Infirmary in the Fifties had in their days been outstanding students who had obtained first class honours and usually many of the student prizes – such people only came along every few years.
+In addition to the lectures on pathology, pharmacology, medicine and surgery, the many ward and outpatient teachings usually involved either a ward round with a more senior doctor, but not always a consultant, or attendance at a consultant’s outpatients.
+Most of the clinical consultants at the Leeds General Infirmary in the Fifties had in their earlier days been outstanding students who had obtained first class honours and usually many of the student prizes – such people only came along every few years.
 They were few in number compared to the numerous consultants of the present day when everyone seems to be either a consultant or a professor or both!
 There was only one student awarded first class honours in our year of 1956 – Roman Kocen a very quiet unassuming man who ended up as a consultant neurologist at Queens Square in London.

-Unfortunately some of the senior consultants delegated their ward teaching to the RMO (Resident Medical Officer) or their registrar; however, they were more likely to attend their outpatient clinics.
-Sitting at a desk they would see a patient in the front of the room and the students would sit in rows of chairs opposite to the consultant and patient.
+Unfortunately, some of the senior consultants delegated their ward teaching to the RMO (Resident Medical Officer) or their registrar; however, they were more likely to attend their outpatient clinics.
+Sitting at a desk they would see a patient in the front of the large consulting room.
+The students would sit in rows of chairs opposite to the consultant and patient.

 Some consultants put on an almost theatrical performance.
-For example Dr Hugh Garland (1903-1967) (photo).
-The consultant neurologist’s clinic was very popular as he had a routine method of history taking and examination which was good for students.
-Also he was having an affair with the current very attractive lady Resident Medical Officer.
-Also he would only ask female students to come out to exam the patients in the clinic.
+For example Dr Hugh Garland (1903-1967).
+This consultant neurologist’s clinic was very popular as he had a routine method of history taking and examination which was good for students.
+Also, he was having an affair with the current very attractive lady Resident Medical Officer!
+Also he would only ask female students to come out to examine the patients in the clinic.
 This was all good fun but on the downside he would demonstrate physical signs on some unfortunate patients and treat them with little respect.
-For example in patients referred to him as having possible hysterical symptoms after injuries complaining of loss of sensation he would use various tricks to show they were malingering.
-One I recall was to prick the hand in a circle and suggest that where it was numb.
-Very clever but not a very nice man.
+For example, in patients referred to him as having possible hysterical symptoms after injuries complaining of loss of sensation he would use various tricks to show they were malingering.
+One I recall was to prick the hand in a circle and suggest where it was numb.

-Some consultants taught in a kindly rather aloof manner – Mr Digby Chamberlain (1896-1962) (photo) after army service eventually qualified in 1921 with first class honours, He had been Lord Moynihan’s private assistant for a time and had a distinguished local and national career.
+Some consultants taught in a kindly rather aloof manner – Mr Digby Chamberlain (1896-1962) after army service eventually qualified in 1921 with first class honours.
+He had been Lord Moynihan’s private assistant for a time and subsequently had a distinguished local and national career.
 He gave a rather detached but good teaching on each patient and was superb to watch in theatre.
-In the RCS lives of Fellows, Digby Chamberlain is described “as having a commanding presence and great natural dignity, without the slightest trace of pomposity.
+In the RCS “Lives of Fellows”, Digby Chamberlain is described “as having a commanding presence and great natural dignity, without the slightest trace of pomposity.
 He was a dexterous and unruffled surgeon with superb technique as befitted the last of the Leeds school to have been trained personally by Lord Moynihan”.
+That describes him perfectly.

 Most of our year qualified in 1956.
 All our little group passed all our exams without incident.
 Brian Davies was an obsessional note-taker and we all found Brian’s “nortes” a great help when revising.
 All disputes and clinical queries would be settled by consulting Brian’s notes.

-So I did a two week student locum in in Paedaitrics with Professor Stuart Craig and Dr Eric Allibone on Ward 8 and Princess Mary Ward for infants at the Leeds General Infirmary.
+So I did a two week student locum in in Paediatrics with Professor Stuart Craig and Dr Eric Allibone on Ward 8 and Princess Mary Ward for infants at the Leeds General Infirmary.
 I really enjoyed the work and I seemed to fit in to the unit to the extent that when the next house officer went on leave I was asked to do the locum again.
 I have described this in more detail later.
-However, briefly my experience with the paedaitric firm eventual resulted in my being diverted from a career in surgery when a casual officer at the LGI having returned from the army in 1960/61.
+However, briefly my experience with the paedaitric firm eventually resulted in my being diverted from a career in surgery when a casualty officer at the LGI, having returned from the army in 1960/61.